 - Sattva, Raja and Tama – The three subtle basic components of creation

-1. Yoga classes and spiritual growth – an introduction
+1. Yoga and pranayam classes and spiritual growth – an introduction

 Attending yoga classes has become quite popular around the world.
-Many yoga classes teach yogic postures (āsan) and breathing exercises developed by the ancient yogis for regulating the vital energies in the body (prāṇāyām).
-From the perspective of spiritual growth we decided to explore the benefit of attending yoga classes that mainly consist of yogic asanas and pranayam.
+Many yoga classes teach yoga (āsan) and pranayam (breathing exercises) developed by the ancient yogis for regulating the vital energies in the body (prāṇāyām).
+From the perspective of importance in spiritual growth we decided to explore the spiritual benefit of attending yoga classes that mainly consist of yogic asanas and pranayam.

-2. Yogic asanas and pranayam purify our physical and vital bodies
+2. Yoga and pranayam purify our physical and vital bodies

-Spiritual research undertaken by SSRF has revealed that if one practices yogic asanas and pranayam, one may encounter certain limitations from the point of view of spiritual growth.
+Spiritual research undertaken by SSRF has revealed that if one practices yoga and pranayam, one may encounter certain limitations from the point of view of spiritual growth.

-The following chart shows the average spiritual purification that happens across the various bodies of our existence after undertaking yogic asanas and pranayam.
+The following chart shows the average spiritual benefit that happens across the various bodies of our existence after undertaking yoga and pranayam.

-From this chart you can see that yogic asanas and pranayam purify the physical body and the vital body (prāṇa-dēha) respectively, that is increase the Sattva component in them.
-For example by yogic asanas the physical body would be spiritually purified up to 20% by an increase in the Sattva component, and this would require 10 years on an average.
+From this chart you can see the spiritual benefits that yoga and pranayam purify the physical body and the vital body (prāṇa-dēha) respectively, that is increase the Sattva component in them.
+For example by yoga the physical body would be spiritually purified up to 20% by an increase in the Sattva component, and this would require 10 years on an average.

 3. More subtle forms of spiritual practice required for rapid spiritual growth

 Increasing the Sattva component in the more subtle bodies such as the mind, intellect and subtle-ego will require a more subtle-type of spiritual practice.
-Moreover the purification achieved in the physical and vital bodies by yogic asanas and pranayam can occur by following other paths of spiritual practice as well.
+Moreover the purification achieved in the physical and vital bodies by yoga and pranayam can occur by following other paths of spiritual practice as well.

-4. Yogic asanas and pranayam may not prevent the effect of destiny
+4. Yoga and pranayam may not prevent the effect of destiny

 It is important to add that there is no connection between purification of the body and the destiny to be experienced by it.
 For example if a person is destined to sustain an accident, or develop some muscle disease like a degenerative myopathy, having done yogic asanas is not going to prevent it.
 Purification of the body however increases the tolerance of the body to face its destiny.